AmirAtPerfecto/WebTimers/README.md

 This project contains the following classes and the following is their usage:
 *************
-## NewTestClass: This is the test itself. </br>
+## NewTestClass
-Initiate the driver.
+This is the test itself.
+It initiate the driver.
 Add the relevant objects:
 ```
 WebPageTimersClass pageTimers;